circlecube/evans-block-theme/docs/talk-fse-ftw/helpful-blocks.md

 ## Helpful Blocks for a Personal Site

 ### Full Site Editing Helps
-Along with blocks there are many updates to WordPress that help us keep our site updated, currnet and relevant.
+Along with blocks there are many updates to WordPress that help us keep our site updated, current and relevant.
 - We can set auto updates (for core as well as our plugins and themes).
 - We can stop the frustration of needing to integrate a "hobby" site into our standard workflow (use at your own risk).
  - Things like version control and continuous integration are great for important sites, but sometimes with a personal site or hobby site, they can be overkill and become a roadblock in keeping the site current.
 With FSE we can easily update templates in the theme editor so we don't even need to update source files.